 Tech is the enabler of friction-free travel

-Ask any corporate road warrior what makes a great trip these days and they’ll probably tell you that a good trip is any trip with no disruptions, delays or cancellations.
+Ask any corporate road warrior what makes a great trip these days, and they’ll probably tell you that a good trip is any trip with no disruptions, delays, or cancelations.
 It’s a trip that’s been seamless from planning to completion.
-Add a great hotel stay, business sale or successful client meeting into the mix and you’ve pretty much got the perfect business trip.
+Add a great hotel stay, business sale, or successful client meeting into the mix, and you’ve pretty much got the perfect business trip.

 What are the key tech pieces enabling friction-free travel right now?

-Here's just few examples of airports that are using biometric technology to speed thing up:
+Here are just few examples of airports that are using biometric technology to speed things up:

-Singapore Changi Airport utilises an advanced biometric identity system, whereby travellers can register their biometric data at self-service kiosks in the airport.
+Singapore Changi Airport utilizes an advanced biometric identity system where travelers can register their biometric data at self-service kiosks in the airport.
 This involves a facial scan and passport information.
-Once registered, travellers can use the biometric system for all subsequent airport processes.
+Once registered, travelers can use the biometric system for all subsequent airport processes.
 The system uses facial recognition technology to automate various processes, including check-in, bag drop, immigration, and boarding.

 Hong Kong International Airport has been using biometric technology since 2018, with facial recognition being used for security clearance and boarding processes.
 The airport has also introduced a biometric-enabled self-service bag drop system, which uses facial recognition to verify the passenger's identity and reduce the time needed for baggage drop-off.

-Orlando International Airport: MCO has been a leader in biometric technology adoption in the US, implementing a facial recognition system in 2018 to expedite the screening process for international travellers.
+Orlando International Airport: MCO has been a leader in biometric technology adoption in the US, implementing a facial recognition system in 2018 to expedite the screening process for international travelers.

-In 2020 Heathrow Airport launched a new biometric-enabled security screening system, which uses facial recognition to allow passengers to pass through security without showing their boarding pass or passport.
+Heathrow Airport launched a new biometric-enabled security screening system in 2020, which uses facial recognition to allow passengers to pass through security without showing their boarding pass or passport.

-Advances in virtual payment solutions are also streamlining processes for travel and finance managers and travellers.
-Virtual payments simplify the payment process and reduce the need for travellers to carry cash or use their own credit card – both of which we know can cause a range of headaches at different stages of the travel journey.
-Virtual payment solutions also reduce manual invoicing and reimbursement processes, and can be integrated with other travel management software.
+Advances in virtual payment solutions are also streamlining processes for travel and finance managers and travelers.
+Virtual payments simplify the payment process and reduce the need for travelers to carry cash or use their own credit card – both of which we know can cause a range of headaches at different stages of the travel journey.
+Virtual payment solutions also reduce manual invoicing and reimbursement processes and can be integrated with other travel management software.
 Virtual payment solutions streamline the entire travel process, from booking flights and hotels to managing expenses and tracking itineraries.

 All-in-one technology platforms

-Companies want their travel to be managed and housed in a single omni-channel platform that’s consistent of service no matter which channel they use.
-One of the primary ways tech supports seamless, end-to-end travel is through multi-functional travel management applications like FCM Platform.
+Companies want their travel to be managed and housed in a single omnichannel platform that’s consistent in service no matter which channels they use.
+One of the primary ways tech supports seamless, end-to-end travel is through multifunctional travel management applications like the FCM Platform.

-FCM Platform streamlines the entire travel process, from planning travel and booking flights and hotels, to facilitating virtual payments, alerting travellers, monitoring sustainability and tracking itineraries.
+The FCM Platform streamlines the entire travel process, from planning travel and booking flights and hotels to facilitating virtual payments, alerting travelers, monitoring sustainability, and tracking itineraries.
 By consolidating these functions in a single platform, you’ll no longer have to jump in and out of different platforms, and you can stay connected wherever you are.

-“For travel bookers, FCM Platform provides a single point of access to effectively support and manage all travellers.
-They can see where and when their colleagues are travelling, be alerted to any disruptions or risks their travellers may be facing, keep their profiles updated and book on their behalf,” said Michel Rouse, Chief Product Officer at FCM.
+“For travel bookers, the FCM Platform provides a single point of access to support and manage all travelers effectively.
+They can see where and when their colleagues are traveling, be alerted to any disruptions or risks their travelers may be facing, keep their profiles updated, and book on their behalf,” said Michel Rouse, Chief Product Officer at FCM.